 Skiers caught ignoring the signs and safety rules will face being kicked off the run and losing their ski pass.

-With the addition of the popular Gil's ski area into the resort boundary and the new guided Gil's Backcountry Tour, came the introduction of a number of excellent new courses from Sun Peaks Resort and local professional ski guide/instructor, Bodie Shandro:
+With the addition of the popular Gil's ski area into the resort boundary and the new guided Gil's Backcountry Tour, came the introduction of a number of excellent new backcountry tours & courses from Sun Peaks Resort and local professional ski guide/instructor, Bodie Shandro:

 - All Mountain Skills Camp which focuses on off-piste safety and awareness of mountain hazards, including terrain assessment, hazard analysis, overnight survival, as well as companion rescue with transceiver, probe, and shovel techniques.
 Our kids both thought this course was AWESOME!